New Requirements for 501(c)(3) Hospitals Under the Affordable Care Act

 - make reasonable efforts to determine whether an individual is eligible for assistance under the hospital’s financial assistance policy before engaging in extraordinary collection actions against the individual, and

-- conduct a community health needs assessment (CHNA) and adopt an an implementation strategy at least once every three years.
+- conduct a CHNA and adopt an implementation strategy at least once every three years.
 (These CHNA requirements are effective for tax years beginning after March 23, 2012).

 The ACA also added new section 4959, which imposes an excise tax for failure to meet the CHNA requirements, and added reporting requirements under section 6033(b) related to sections 501(r) and 4959